-- From the menu Nav 1 > Waypoint List
+- From the menu Nav 1 ▷ Waypoint List - Or just by gesture.

-- From the task editor, menu Nav 1 > Task and selecting a waypoint and open the details.

-- Down Right

-- Or just by gesture.

 The waypoint selector comprises a set of optional filters on the left side of the page, and a list of matching waypoints on the right.
 There are several filters available, which may be used together, individually or not at all.